 Parish and town councils make up the tier of local government which is closest to the people.

-We have 17 of these councils, representing the smaller rural communities in the east and west of the borough.
-You can see where they are on our map.
+We have 16 of these councils, representing the smaller rural communities in the east and west of the borough.
+You can see our parish and town councils on a map.

 Parish and town councils are central to local activity in their communities.
 They give people the opportunity to get involved in local affairs, events and campaigns.
 They also encourage people to make their views known.
 This is important with issues such as maintaining the character of the local area.
 People can also seek election to their local parish or town council.